Table Of Contents

 Why Hire A Building Inspector?

-Always get a building inspection professional to carry out a property inspection for you.
-And if you are buying a property, ensure that a thorough building inspection report is provided.
-The report should be accurate and thorough, which is possible with the expertise of a specialised inspector.
-For better inspection, the inspector will look into building reports detailing everything about a build, including applications, permissions, site surveys, engineer drawings, etc.
+Always get a professional Building Inspector to carry out a property inspection for you.
+If you are buying a property, ensure that a thorough building inspection report is provided.
+The report should be accurate and thorough, which is possible with the expertise of a specialized inspector.

 Common Problems Discovered During Inspection